-It is concluded that E. coli isolates from healthy and diarrheic calves carried various virulence genes, of which the most frequent were Stx1, Stx2, hlyA and are present in a higher percentage of isolates from both diarrheic and non-diarrheic calves.
-This study also a proves that PCR is accurate, rapid and is able to isolate pathogenic E. coli strains obtained from a random sampling of animals.
+It is concluded that E. coli isolates from healthy and diarrheic calves carry various virulence genes, of which the most frequent are stx1, stx2, and hlyA, which are present in a higher percentage in isolates from both diarrheic and non-diarrheic calves.